alba1735/bioinformatics-basics/docs/3-genome-browser/0-index.md

 ---
 # Genome Browser - Basic

-Introduction to using the genome browser and table browser, track creation, etc.
+Introduction to using the genome browser and table browser, track hub creation, etc.
 {: .fs-6 .fw-300 }